izziegeez/Divvyup/README.md

   * Used `Bcrypt` to hash user ID's and passwords, which are then stored in MongoDB to ensure security

 ![MongoDB](https://i.imgur.com/273gw4F.png)
- > only hashed paswrods are stored
+ > only hashed passwords are stored